Construction companies revolve around client relationships. Sustaining those relationships is what makes those companies successful.

 A good CRM can help with all these moving pieces: reputation management, client satisfaction, sales, and growth.

-Common Features Of CRM Software
+Common Features Of Construction CRM Software

 A few features of CRM for construction (and other industries) are: